5 Apps You Should Self-Host Right Now (And How)

 Why Self-Host Your Photos?

-With Immich, your photos stay on your hardware.
+With Immich, that’s physically impossible.
+Your photos are on your server.

 Deploy Immich